Mohamed123098/Parallel-and-distribuited-system-project/README.md

 vii.
 View the client’s account info such as current cash balance , History of purchased items.<br/>
 - The system admin can have an overview about the overall system.<br/>
-- The system database should be a relational database composed of several normalized tables distributed over several sites.<br/>
+- The system database is a relational database composed of several normalized tables distributed over several sites.<br/>
-- You must use the concept of sockets and threading.<br/>
+- we used the concept of sockets and threading.<br/>
 <h2>#Project content</h2><br/>
 we have:<br/>
-GUI which is made by java swing<br/>
+GUI built using java swing<br/>
-Database which is made by MYSQL<br/>
+Database schema made using MYSQL<br/>
 Database connection, in which we use java connector<br/>
 Functions which contain(create account, login, add, delete item, etc)<br/>